Who is FireEye?

 Who was responsible?

 FireEye stated that it was a nation-state using highly sophisticated techniques never seen before.
 Speculation is rife that it was Russia’s SVR Foreign Intelligence Service (APT29) – reported by the Washington Post but not yet confirmed.
-This would be similar to the Shadowbrokers attack on Equation Group (the U.S. NSA) – which stole US offensive tooling subsequently used by a range of Russian threat actors among others.
+APT29 is a nation-state “advanced persistent threat” group that has been linked with various cyberattacks around the world.
+The FireEye Attack would be similar to the Shadowbrokers attack on Equation Group (the U.S. NSA) – which stole US offensive tooling subsequently used by a range of Russian threat actors among others.

 What don’t we know yet